-In every disaster movie you see a panning shot across a large highway packed with cars attempting to flee the city.
+In every disaster movie, you see a panning shot across a broad highway packed with cars attempting to flee the city.
 The scenario continues with people abandoning their cars and joining their fellow citizens pushing onward on foot trying to escape.
-What they leave behind is up for the picking and scavenging abandoned cars for survival will help you gather important supplies.
+What they leave behind is up for the picking.
+Scavenging abandoned cars for survival will help you gather essential supplies.

-In any long-term survival scenario scavenging plays an important role and when the dust settles most of the cities will be cannibalized of their resources by the unprepared.
-When those supplies run out you will need to turn towards other sources and scavenging abandoned cars is a good starting point.
+In any long-term survival, scenario scavenging plays an important role.
+When the dust settles most of the cities will be cannibalized of their resources by the unprepared.
+Once those supplies run out, you will need to turn towards other types of sources.
+Scavenging abandoned cars is a good starting point to get useful items.

 - Always have someone to stand guard, a lookup for when times are tense.
-In a lawless world, some will chose to become the law and they will not like the idea of people “stealing” from their land.
+In a lawless world, some will choose to become law enforcers, and they will not like the idea of people “stealing” from their land.
 If you see someone coming, don’t stay around and try to justify your actions.

-- Before you start tearing apart the car, you should first look for the keys and check if the car is in operable condition.
-It’s much easier taking the car with you rather than cannibalize it.
+- Before you start tearing apart the car, you should first look for the keys.
+Check if the vehicle is in operable condition.
+It’s much easier taking the car with you rather than cannibalize it on the spot.

 - Almost every car model will have something you can scavenge, but you should target economy cars when scavenging abandoned cars.
 They are generally easier to work with and disassemble.

-- Keep an eye out for commercial vehicles such as vans and work truck as they may contain valuable items a passenger car wouldn’t.
+- Keep an eye out for commercial vehicles such as vans and work truck.
+They may contain valuable items that a passenger car wouldn’t.

 - Always go for the items you need first.
 Time is a valuable resource in a doomed world and you need to use it in your favor.
 You can always come back later and get the rest of the items you might need.